shaekhhasanshoron/bankops-core/README.md

 ### 3.1 Architectural Patterns & Principles
 **Microservice Foundation with Bounded Contexts**:

-The services are modeled around clear business domains (Auth, Account).
+The services are modeled around clear business domains (Auth, Account, Transaction).
 This allows each service to have its own independent data model, technology, and team.

 **Hexagonal Architecture (Ports & Adapters):**